CyberConnects2/The-World-RCraft-Launcher/docs/downloads.md

 > [!TIP]
 > You can check your specs on your computer by:
 >
-> Click the apple icon, and click “About this Mac…”
+> Click the apple icon, and click “About This Mac”.

 #### **Linux**